SSL/TLS

 Define a

-section in your load balancer configuration.
-Consider the following example.haproxycrt-store webcrt-base /etc/haproxy/ssl/certs/key-base /etc/haproxy/ssl/private/load crt "site1.crt"load crt "site2.crt" key "site2.key"haproxycrt-store webcrt-base /etc/haproxy/ssl/certs/key-base /etc/haproxy/ssl/private/load crt "site1.crt"load crt "site2.crt" key "site2.key"In this example:
+crt-storesection in your load balancer configuration.
+Consider the following example.haproxycrt-store mycertificatescrt-base /etc/haproxy/ssl/certs/key-base /etc/haproxy/ssl/private/load crt "site1.crt"load crt "site2.crt" key "site2.key"haproxycrt-store mycertificatescrt-base /etc/haproxy/ssl/certs/key-base /etc/haproxy/ssl/private/load crt "site1.crt"load crt "site2.crt" key "site2.key"In this example:

 - The

-directive specifies the directory to search for TLS certificate files.
-In this example, files are located at/etc/haproxy/ssl/certs
+crt-basedirective specifies the directory to search for TLS certificate files.
+In this example, files are located at/etc/haproxy/ssl/certs. - The

-directive specifies the directory to search for key files.
-In this example, files are located at/etc/haproxy/ssl/private
+key-basedirective specifies the directory to search for key files.
+In this example, files are located at/etc/haproxy/ssl/private. - Each

 - The